The 13 Best Nintendo Switch Horror Games

 Little Nightmares 2

-There are plenty of great puzzle games on the Nintendo Switch, and Little Nightmares 2 is a premium example of how to blend puzzle-platformer gameplay with elevated horror.
+The final game on this list of the best horror games on Switch, Little Nightmares 2 is a premium example of how to blend puzzle-platformer gameplay with elevated horror.

 The world in Little Nightmares 2 is visually stunning and skin-crawling in equal measures.